-Lemon and Apple Curd Cake Disaster
+Lemon & Apple Curd Cake and a Baking Disaster

-At this point disaster struck.
+When I tried to turn the cakes out of their moulds, disaster struck.
 It’s not happened to me since I started using silicone moulds, but one of the cakes, not only stuck to the mould when I tried to turn it out, but fell apart too.
 I was devastated.
 I had so been look forward to something that was meant to look like this:

 Instead, mine looked like this (or at least what was left of it after I’d tucked in).